 Include a change of clothes and pair of shoes for each member of your family.
 Be sure to rotate the clothing as the seasons change.

-When you evacuate, lock your home and leave a note on the front door that indicates when you left, where you are going and your contact information.
+When you evacuate, lock your home and leave a note on the front door that indicates when you left, where you're going and your contact information.

 Monitor local radio and television statements for information from emergency officials.